rdetweil055/THAM-Antenna-Switch-Controller/README.md

-   As this is designed to be mounted far away from a computer, this design is to be able to detect that a firmware update is available for the device and automaticly download the new firmware.
+   As this is designed to be mounted far away from a computer, this design is to be able to detect that a firmware update is available for the device and automatically download the new firmware.

    The design does not update automatically, the user must requests the firmware update check via the main web page.

    As these devices control antenna relays that may have significant power